Existence of quasi-stationary distributions for spectrally positive L\'evy processes on the half-line: Introduction

+Here and hereafter, the convergence of distributions is in the sense of the weak convergence.
+In the proof, he used the fact that the representation of the potential density by the scale function, which we will recall in Theorem \ref{thm:potentialDensity}, is analytically extended to the meromorphic function on the complex plane and gave an elegant way combining a Tauberian theorem and the $R$-theory for general Markov processes developed by Tuominen and Tweedie \cite{TuominenTweedie}.
+Although the analytic extension of the potential density is also important in our analysis, we cannot appeal to the $R$-theory because in our situation the \textit{$\lambda_{0}$-recurrence}, which is an essential condition to apply the $R$-theory, does not hold as we will see in Remark \ref{rem:extOfPhi}.

-for $\rho := \inf \{ \lambda \geq 0 \mid W^{(-\lambda)}(a) = 0 \}$, the $(-\rho)$-scale function $W^{(-\rho)}$, which will be defined in \eqref{prop:extScale} and a normalization constant $C > 0$.
-His proof was given by appealing to the $R$-theory for a general Markov processes developed by Tuominen and Tweedie \cite{TuominenTweedie}.
-In order to apply the $R$-theory, the \textit{$\rho$-positivity} property is needed.
-Here we note that, as we will see in Remark \ref{rem:extOfPhi}, in our situation the $\rho$-positivity property does not hold, and thus we cannot adopt the same method.
-Kyprianou and Palmowski \cite{KyprianouPalmowski} have studied the existence of quasi-stationary distributions for L\'evy processes killed on exiting the half-line $[0,\infty)$.
-They gave two general classes of L\'evy processes which are not necessarily spectrally one-sided, and showed the existence of a quasi-stationary distribution for the processes in the classes.
-Their assumptions for the classes are, however, restrictive when we focus on spectrally positive processes and, in addition, their result only shows the existence of the minimal quasi-stationary distribution in a certain stochastic order (for details see Corollary \ref{cor:QSDsOrdered} and the preceding description).
+Kyprianou and Palmowski \cite{KyprianouPalmowski} have studied existence of a quasi-stationary distribution for L\'evy processes killed on exiting the half-line $[0,\infty)$.
+They gave two general classes of L\'evy processes which are not necessarily spectrally one-sided, and showed existence of a quasi-stationary distribution and the Yaglom limit for the processes in the classes.
+Though their results are widely applicable, their assumptions are a little strong when we focus on existence of a quasi-stationary distribution and restrict our attention to spectrally positive L\'evy processes.
+In addition, their result only shows existence of the minimal quasi-stationary distribution in a certain stochastic order (for details see Corollary \ref{cor:QSDsOrdered} and the preceding description).
+As we will show in Theorem \ref{thm:charOfQSD}, for spectrally positive L\'evy processes, if there is a quasi-stationary distribution, there are necessarily infinitely many ones.